 E. Sentencing Hearings.
-Relevant motions (e.g., motions for departure or variance), sentencing memoranda, and character letters shall be filed no later than 4:00 p.m. at least four (4) business days prior to the first day of the court term.
+Relevant motions (e.g., motions for departure or variance), sentencing memoranda, and character letters shall be filed no later than 4:00 p.m. at least five (5) business days prior to the first day of the term of court in which the proceeding is scheduled.

-If a sentencing hearing will include live testimony, counsel shall notify the Clerk at least two (2) business days before the first day of the court term and advise as to the anticipated length of said testimony.
+If a sentencing hearing will include live testimony, counsel shall notify the Clerk at least two (2) business days before the first day of the term of court in which the proceeding is scheduled and advise as to the anticipated length of said testimony.